g-leech/argmin-gravitas/_posts/2020-8-17-banks-culture.markdown

 ## Misc

 * Subliming is a really, really bad plot device.
 To stop recursive self-improvement and first-mover advantage from making his galaxy boring, Banks has all of the really powerful civs voluntarily dematerialise for mysterious spiritual reasons.
 Even in a soft world (with e.g. basically no energy constraints), this breaks fictional belief.
-Maybe he had plans to make it less bad which he didn't get around; maybe tying it to the extra-dimensional beings of _Excession_.
+Maybe he had plans to make it less bad which he didn't get around to; maybe it would have tied it to the extra-dimensional beings of _Excession_.

 * The Minds are not improving much; <a href="{{itg}}">ancient ones</a> orchestrate many of the grand successful space operas.
 This is odd.